How to Choose Rock Climbing Shoes

 [ RUBBER ]

 Rubber density: Thin rubber shoes offer the climber more sensitivity while climbing.
-While this will hurt your toes if you are not used to it, thinner rubber offers the climber better edging and smearing abilities.
-Thin rubber also creates a lighter shoe that performs better on overhangs.
+Thin rubber also creates a lighter shoe.
 However, one thing to keep in mind is that the thinner the rubber, the fewer uses you will get out of your shoes.
-This effect is multiplied outdoors.
+Many shoes that are branded 'comp' climbing shoes, like the Scarpa Drogos, are going to have thin rubber.
+This is so they can flex and stick to large climbing volumes.

 Rubber coverage: Different shoes have varying amounts of rubber wrapped around them.
-Having lots of rubber creates a dense, sometimes less form-fitting shoe, but also one that is adaptable to different footwork techniques and will likely last longer.
-These shoes require less precise footwork to be effective.
-Low rubber coverage shoes need more precise footwork to be effective but give the climber a lighter, tighter-fitting shoe.
+Having lots of rubber creates a dense, sometimes less form-fitting shoe, but also one that is adaptable to different footwork techniques.
+Rubber on top of the toe box will allow the climber to use the toe hook technique more effectively.

 [ CLOSING APPARATUS ]

-Laces: Lace-up shoes used to be the dominant shoe type back in the day, but as velcro straps have come into play, lace-ups have fallen behind.
-Laces allow the climber to customize the shoe's fit: tighter in some places or looser in others.
+Laces: The first climbing shoes were all lace-up shoes.
+Laces allow the climber to customize their shoe's fit: tighter in some places or looser in others.
 But then you have to deal with laces.
-This means tying and untying for breaks and having the laces dangle while you climb.
+This means tying and untying between climbs and having the laces dangle while you climb.

 Straps: However, straps have gotten better.
 So remember that the more straps you have, the more customizable the fit.
 Also, you lose that rubber coverage.
 Three-strap shoes will be inferior toe-hooking shoes, while 1-strap shoes will excel at toe-hooking.

-Slip-on: Slip-on shoes give the climber easy access in and out of the shoe.
-Some climbers love this and do 'not care about the customizable fit and tightening.
-There are zero additional with slip-ons, which may be a considerable disadvantage.
+Slip-on: Slip-on climbing shoes give the climber easy access in and out of the shoe.
+Some climbers love this and do not care about the customizable fit and tightening.

 [ OTHER ATTRIBUTES ]

 Downturn/Aggressiveness: The more aggressive a shoe is, the better it will perform when executing precise footwork.
-This works inversely, however.
 The more aggressive a shoe is, the worse it will perform when executing poor footwork.
 The more downturned a shoe, the more uncomfortable it will be for extended periods.

-Toe-Box: The toe-box is the portion of the shoe surrounding your toes, specifically your big toe, as most climbing shoes come to some point there.
+Toe-Box: The toe-box is the portion of the shoe surrounding your toes.
 Toe-boxes range from larger and boxier to very precise and pointy.
-A pointier toe-box is designed to bring all of the force you apply to a hold to a single point.
+A pointier toe-box will bring all of the force you apply to a climbing hold to a single point.
 Wider toe-boxes are built for comfort and extended use but offer less precision.
-Toe-box size often coincides with the downturn of the shoe; more aggressive shoes have pointier toe boxes.
+Toe-box size often coincides with the downturn of the shoe; more aggressive climbing shoes have pointier toe boxes.

 5. Finally, let’s talk briefly about fitting and sizing.